speersma/lung_cancer_project/README.md

     Displays the root mean squared error
     Displays the standard deviation

- # The logistic regression model
+ # The lung cancer prediction data set by logistic regression model
 | read in the csv file
 | train and split the data into x and y
   Created a logistic regression model